hazlolabs/hazlolabs/content/pages/index.md

       altText: altText of the image
       caption: Caption of the image
       elementId: ''
+  - elementId: ''
+    colors: colors-f
+    backgroundSize: full
+    title: ARe YOU READY to take your startup from idea to revenuE & BEYOND?
+    subtitle: 'Hazlo Labs is the more than an investor... '
+    styles:
+      self:
+        height: auto
+        width: wide
+        margin:
+          - mt-0
+          - mb-0
+          - ml-0
+          - mr-0
+        padding:
+          - pt-36
+          - pb-48
+          - pl-4
+          - pr-4
+        alignItems: center
+        justifyContent: center
+        flexDirection: row-reverse
+      title:
+        textAlign: left
+      subtitle:
+        textAlign: left
+      text:
+        textAlign: left
+      actions:
+        justifyContent: flex-start
+    type: HeroSection
+    actions: []
+    text: |
+      We are your partner in the development and growth of your startup.
   - type: CtaSection
     title: Let's do this
     text: >